Neil Harray

 Donna Pfefferle

-I am excited to continue working alongside a passionate and active Club Board to support delivering exceptional patrol and rescue services for Waihi Beach and the surrounding communities.
-The movement behind lifeguarding inspires me to help build resilience among our lifeguards, volunteers, members, and the local communities.
+I am excited to continue working with a passionate and proactive Club and Board to support the delivery of outstanding patrol and rescue services for Waihi Beach and surrounding communities.
+Strengthening resilience and capability through robust training programmes for our lifeguards, volunteers, members, and local communities is a continued priority.
+We must be ready for the next challenge, as statistics suggest we are likely to face more adverse weather events in the future.

-The club's sustainability is a priority as Waihi Beach Lifeguard Services Inc. approaches 90 years of operation.
+The club's sustainability is a priority, as Waihi Beach Lifeguard Services Inc. marked 90 years of operation in November 2025.
 We must ensure that the next ninety years are financially, environmentally, and socially sustainable.

 In the words of Henry Ford, “Coming together is a beginning, staying together is progress, and working together is success.”